All Episodes

 Listen to Joe from yesterday.

-The uh the Illinois president uh of uh uh Don Harman.
+The Illinois president of Don Harmon.

-Tim where's Tim?
+Tim, where's Tim?

 There you go, Tim, thank you.

-And folks, uh, that's how we beat COVID 19.
+And folks, that's how we beat COVID-19.

-Last night I was on the television, uh, on television, I was on the telephone with uh a person at an emergency hospital ward.
+You know, if I can digress for just a second, last night I was on the television, on television, I was on the telephone with a person at an emergency hospital ward.

 Great speech, Joe.